steviecurran/two-sample/README.md

 Can be run directly on [https://www.kaggle.com/code/steviemooncat/two-sample-test](here)

-E.g. Data wtih the two samples to compare?
+E.g. Data with the two samples to compare?
 3.15_apples.dat

 For NY -  n = 10, mean = 3.941, SD = 0.184 [sample]